satoshi-ikehata/PS-Transformer-BMVC2021/README.md

 ### Important notice about DiLiGenT datasets

-As is commonly known, "bear" dataset in DiLiGenT has problem and the first 20 images in bearPNG is are skipped.
+As is commonly known, "bear" dataset in DiLiGenT has problem and the first 20 images in bearPNG are skipped.

 ### Running the test on othter datasets (Unsupported)
-If you want to run this code on ohter dataset, please allocate your own data just in the same manner with DiLiGenT.
+If you want to run this code on ohter datasets, please allocate your own data just in the same manner with DiLiGenT.
 The required files are
 - images (.png format in default, but you can easily change the code for other formats)
 - lights (light_directions.txt, light_intensities.txt)
 - normals (normal.txt, if no ground truth surface normal is available, you can simply set all the values by zero)